Geography: Physical

 Physical geography (or physiography) focuses on geography as an Earth science.
 It aims to understand the physical problems and the issues of lithosphere, hydrosphere, atmosphere, pedosphere, and global flora and fauna patterns (biosphere).
 Physical geography is the study of earth's seasons, climate, atmosphere, soil, streams, landforms, and oceans.
 Physical geographers will often work in identifying and monitoring the use of natural resources.

 Human

 Human geography (or anthropogeography) is a branch of geography that focuses on studying patterns and processes that shape human society.
 It encompasses the human, political, cultural, social, and economic aspects.
 In industry, human geographers often work in city planning, public health, or business analysis.

-Various approaches to the study of human geography have also arisen through time and include:
+Various approaches to the study of human geography have also arisen through time and include behavioral geography, culture theory, feminist geography, and geosophy.
+Human geographers study people and their communities, cultures, economies, and environmental interactions by studying their relations with and across space and place.